Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 1. Place de la Concorde end (best for families)

 The reviewing stand is here, which means the President of France and dignitaries watch from this spot, which means the spectacle peaks here.
 Get in position by 7:30 AM.
 The crowd is dense but the fences create a clear sight line.
-Bring something for the kids to stand on (a small folding stool works).
+Bring something small for the kids to stand on (a folding stool works).
 Aircraft flyovers are most dramatic from this vantage.

 2. Avenue Marceau / off the main Champs-Elysees